-The initial four-year contract period with Zetron expired during this past fiscal year, however, HSEMD signed an additional 10-year contract to continue the program into the future.
+The program is in its fifth year of existence and has been funded through the State's 911 Surcharge Operating Surplus.
 It is estimated that in the first four-year period, the shared services program saved the state's 911 community \$11 million dollars.
 This savings was realized through economies of scale and the purchasing of a statewide system versus PSAPs procuring their own equipment.